18F/18f.gsa.gov/_posts/2016-07-18-cloud-gov-full-steam-ahead-fedramp-assessment-process.md

 ---
-title: "Cloud.gov is full steam ahead on its FedRAMP assessment process"
+title: "cloud.gov is full steam ahead on its FedRAMP assessment process"
 authors:
 - bret
 - diego